 Understanding Key Social Media Metrics

 Understanding how key social metrics work, and being able to track and analyse them, will allow you – even as new social media channels become more important and others alter their algorithms – to answer the deceptively simple-sounding question: “How are we doing?”

-Of course, it’s not actually a simple question, but knowing the steps to measure social media effectively, understanding the data that’s been put in front of you – as well as identifying which data is important for your brand and business – will allow you to develop the necessary insights to keep your social media content strategy on track.
+Of course, it’s not actually a simple question, but knowing the steps for how to measure marketing campaign success and for analysing social media effectively, understanding the information that’s been put in front of you – as well as identifying which data is important for your brand and business – will allow you to develop the necessary insights to keep your social media content strategy on track.